 Chicago artist Emmy Star Brown finished 2022 off with her largest mural to date.
 A 200' x 36' visual landmark for the inner Chicago suburb of Lincolnwood.
 Each year we've witnessed the progression of her work both indoors and out.

 Artist Replete has been following this Chicago muralist for sometime now and her style just keeps evolving.
-Over the past few years, we’ve witnessed her drift out of her a signature monochrome style into vivid colorful imagery.
-More recently, she’s created stunning works of art for fine dining establishments like ROOH Chicago.
+Over the past few years, we’ve seen her drift out of her a signature monochrome style into vivid colorful imagery.
+In May of 2022, the Thompson Hotel in Gold Coast purchased print work by Vyas for every single guest room.

-Do you have a favorite Chicago artist that you think we should write about?
-Let us know in the comment section below.
+Have a favorite Chicago artist that you think should mentioned?
+Let us know in the comment section below!!!